thiagosanches/python-analysis-pandas-postgre/README.md

 # Pandas

 Attempt to run some analysis using pandas.

+Take a look on [main.py](./main.py) file.

 # PostgreSQL

 Attempt to run some analysis using PostgreSQL.

+After you have created the container, all the sub-sequent commands are assuming that you are running inside the container.
+To run inside the container: `docker exec -it <container_id> bash`.

 ### Create a postgresql container